MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 image: 'https://mailta.pe/img/fbPic467.png'
 guestPic: guestPic467.jpg
 ---
-<p id="introduction"> This morning, the sun has never shone so brightly.
+<p id="introduction"> This morning, we are wading through worlds of color

+  .
 Rotterdam-based musician and producer [Arp Frique](https://arpfrique.bandcamp.com/) is welcoming MailTape in his colourful world!
 <br><br>
 Niels Nieuborg, the genius mind behind Arp Frique, has been actively involved in the Dutch live music scene for years before embarking on his own project.
 The Arp Frique alter ego is a reference to the sound of the Arp synths and Chic’s famous song ‘Le Freak’, showing his love to disco.
 After several very well received EPs and a first album “The Colorful World of Arp Frique” released in 2018, the exotic and funky producer is back in October 2021 with "The Seed", a new invitation to travel in his joyful universe.
 </p>